Jack000/glid-3/README.md

 # GLID-3

-GLID-3 is a combination of OpenAI GLIDE, [Latent Diffusion](https://github.com/CompVis/latent-diffusion) and CLIP
+GLID-3 is a combination of OpenAI GLIDE, [Latent Diffusion](https://github.com/CompVis/latent-diffusion) and CLIP.
+The code is a modified version of (guided diffusion)[https://github.com/openai/guided-diffusion]

 main ideas:
 - use same text conditioning as GLIDE